Rule 4123-6-21 | Payment for outpatient medication.

 (3) Claimants who reside out of the country.

-(3) Has a licensed registered pharmacist in full and actual charge of a pharmacy; and,
+(3) Has a licensed registered pharmacist in full and actual charge of a pharmacy.

 All state and federal laws and regulations relating to the practice of pharmacy and the dispensing of medication by a duly licensed pharmacist must be observed.

-(O) The bureau may contract with a pharmacy benefit manager to perform drug utilization review and on-line bill processing, maintain a pharmacy provider network and prior authorization program for medications, and provide management reports.
+(P) The bureau may contract with a PBM to perform drug utilization review and on-line bill processing, maintain a pharmacy provider network and prior authorization program for medications, and provide management reports.
 The bureau or its vendor may also contract rebate agreements with drug manufacturers.
-The bureau may utilize other services or established procedures of the pharmacy benefits manager which may enable the bureau to control costs and utilization and detect fraud.
+The bureau may utilize other services or established procedures of the PBM which may enable the bureau to control costs and utilization and detect fraud.

-(Q) The bureau shall retain a registered pharmacist licensed in the state of Ohio to act as the full-time pharmacy program director to assist the bureau in the review of drug bills.
+(R) The bureau shall retain a registered pharmacist licensed in the state of Ohio to act as the full-time pharmacy program director to assist the bureau in the review of drug bills.
 The pharmacy program director may assist the bureau in determining the appropriateness, eligibility, and reasonableness of compensation payments for drug services.
-The bureau may adopt a drug formulary with the recommendation of the bureau's pharmacy and therapeutics committee established by rule 4123-6-21.2 of the Administrative Code, and may consult with the committee on the development and ongoing annual review of the drug formulary and other issues regarding medications.

 Supplemental Information